Isongzhe/oj-python-autotest-template/README.md

-# Local Online Judge Test Automation
+# OJ Python Judge Helper

-This project provides a local test automation framework for running and validating programming problem solutions using official Online Judge (OJ) test cases.
-It is designed for teaching assistants, students, and anyone who wants to batch test their code locally before submitting to an OJ platform.
+A local batch testing and judging tool for Online Judge (OJ) problems, designed for TAs, problem setters, and students.
+Easily manage test cases, debug solutions, and generate detailed feedback without uploading to the OJ platform.

 ## Features